 Description

-- Excellent chances to see the Northern Lights
+- Excellent chance to see the Northern Lights

 - Off-trail hiking in remote wilderness